VA Reno: Ocular Disease

-Our mission at the residency program at VA Sierra Nevada Healthcare System is to provide residents with knowledge of diagnosis, treatment and management of ocular disease which enhances their proficiency and clinical competency in delivering quality eye care.
+The residency program at the VA Sierra Nevada Healthcare System (VASNHCS) in Reno, NV provides residents with knowledge of diagnosis, treatment, and management of ocular disease which enhances their proficiency and clinical competency in delivering quality eye care.
 In addition, this program strives to enhance the quality of eye, vision, and health care for veterans.

 The goal of the residency is to enhance proficiency and clinical competency in delivering quality eye care, and to educate the resident to function effectively within a multi-disciplinary health care environment through constructive relations with other healthcare disciplines.
 Residents will gain clinical experience in therapeutics and the management of ocular disease, and will become an effective educator while gaining an appreciation for the significance of research and other scholarly activity.